What to know about travelling to Thailand from Australia during COVID-19

 Can I travel from Australia to Thailand?

 Yes, from December 2020 Thailand is accepting Australian travellers for tourism purposes.
-There are currently plans of making Phuket quarantine-free if the Aussie traveller has been vaccinated as of 1 July 2021.
+Phuket is now open to fully-vaccinated travellers from Australia.
+This does not mean that Aussies can travel quarantine-free to other parts of Thailand.
 Keep in mind that travel back to Australia may be difficult as returning flights are few and far between.

 Latest information for Thailand